For more information, visit the Lille Tourism & Convention Bureau at www.lilletourism.com.

 Charles de Gaulle, general, former President of France

-Nicolas Hulot, journalist, ecologist, writer and current Minister of Ecology
+Nicolas Hulot, journalist, ecologist, writer and recent Minister of Ecology

 Most distinctive and/or unique fact or trait (or little known fact):